 Students May Owe a Balance at Business Services

 If students received Title IV aid and the school’s share of the repayment is greater than the amount of the institutional refund, the student will owe a balance at Business Services.
 For purposes of repayment of financial aid, the institutional refund is calculated by multiplying the amount of “refundable” tuition and fee charges paid by Title IV funds by the institutional refund percentage.

 Students who owe a balance to Business Services for their tuition and fees will be billed by Business Services.
-Until the bill is paid, students will not be able to register for classes or obtain copies of their academic transcripts.
+Until the bill is paid, students will not be able to register for classes.

 If Title IV aid paid all or a portion of tuition and fees and the school’s share of the repayment is less than the amount of the institutional refund, the remainder of the institutional refund will be paid in the following order: (1) repay Title IV grants owed by the student as the “student’s share of the repayment; 2) to the student.